Automated BIM Generation from LiDAR Point Clouds

 Digital twin platforms are rapidly becoming essential infrastructure for modern buildings, enabling indoor navigation, facility management, safety planning, and operational analytics.
 However, the process of creating digital twins still relies heavily on manual reconstruction of buildings from LiDAR scans.

 A geospatial technology company approached our team to solve this bottleneck.
-Their workflow relied on mobile LiDAR scanning systems that produced dense point clouds representing indoor environments with millions of spatial measurements.
+Their workflow relied on mobile LiDAR scanning systems that produced dense point clouds of indoor environments, containing millions of spatial measurements.
 Before these scans could be used in their digital twin platform, the data had to be converted into structured BIM models.

 The resulting solution combines deep learning-based 3D scene understanding with geometric reconstruction algorithms, enabling automated generation of structured BIM models directly from LiDAR scans.